-A new desk to hold my computer was the most urgent change needed.
-The old mission style table had no drawers and snagged my clothes often with its rough edges.
-Another change that lightened this room was to remove a table from in front of the window.
-I admit to having some difficulty with letting things flow like a river in my home decor.
+A new desk to hold my computer was the most critical change needed.
+The old mission-style table had no drawers and snagged my clothes often with its rough edges.
+Another change that lightened this room was removing a table in front of the window.
+I admit to having difficulty letting things flow like a river in my home decor.
 New additions were coming in, but not enough was flowing out.

 The dining area remains much the same.
-However, I did remove several items to give the area a lighter feel.
-This view is turning from the dining area to the stair wall.
+However, I did remove several items to give the space a lighter feel.
+This view turns from the dining area to the stair wall.

 A shot from the balcony shows the sitting area changes.
-I removed several layers of Italian trays, tables, and other items to give the space a lighter more modern look.
-I replaced the Mediterranean terrace print with a more contemporary piece of art on a plain canvas.
+I removed several Italian trays, tables, and other items to give the space a lighter, more modern look.
+In addition, I replaced the Mediterranean terrace print with a more contemporary piece of art on a plain canvas.

-The dark, heavy table that was previously under the oversize Hudson River style painting is now being used upstairs as my makeup table.
-I added the Art Deco style small mirrored chest to the back of the sofa.
-Mirrored surfaces, straight legs, glass tables and unframed canvases all serve to lighten up and modernize spaces.
+The dark, heavy table that was previously under the oversized Hudson River style painting is now used upstairs as my makeup table.
+I added the small mirrored art Deco-style chest to the sofa’s back.
+Mirrored surfaces, straight legs, glass tables, and unframed canvases all lighten up and modernize spaces.
 I studied hundreds of Architectural Digest articles before making these changes.

 I moved the pedestal with the urn to the other side of the room and added a small metal and glass table to the area by the stairs.
-I had too many curved dark wood pieces of furniture, so I replaced the curvy coffee table with a more modern straight edge dark distressed piece which relates nicely to the piano painting.
+Unfortunately, I had too many curved dark wood pieces of furniture, so I replaced the curvy coffee table with a more modern straight edge dark-dressed piece that relates nicely to the piano painting.

-Fresh flowers and an urn full of seashells I gathered from beaches around the world are now on the bar cart.
-When my favorite Stargazer and Casablanca lilies appear in flower shops, they will be placed in crystal vases throughout the main floor.
-I adore lilies and white orchids.
+Fresh flowers and an urn full of seashells I gathered from beaches worldwide are now on the bar cart.

 I added a new round pedestal table to the breakfast nook.

-My very talented father made the table in the corner by the air purifier.
-The bronze Victorian fairy figurine was a long ago Christmas gift from Mr. Mickey.
+My talented father made the table in the corner by the air purifier.
+The bronze Victorian fairy figurine was a long-ago Christmas gift from Mr. Mickey.

-The walls are rather blank for now in anticipation of adding original modern art.
-My eyes have finally adjusted to the look, so I am ready to embrace contemporary pieces mixed with old.
-Future purchases will include different light fixtures and blinds, modern glass objects and original art (likely my own) on large simple canvases.
+The walls are relatively blank for now in anticipation of adding original modern art.
+My eyes have finally adjusted to the look, so I am ready to embrace contemporary pieces mixed with old ones.
+Future purchases will include different light fixtures and blinds, new glass objects, and original art on large simple canvases.

 The upstairs sitting area outside the guest room also has a new lighter look.
-I removed some pieces of furniture and art here but did not add anything new.
-I shifted the location of several pieces to open up the area and make it appear larger.
+I removed some furniture and art pieces here but did not add anything new.

 The guest room is ready for your visit!